 - Our virtual tour uses technologies which may not be compatible with accessibility software or enhancements

 We’ve assessed the cost of fixing the issues with navigation and accessing information, and with interactive tools and transactions.
 We believe that doing so now would be a disproportionate burden within the meaning of the accessibility regulations.
 We will make another assessment within 12 months.

 Content that’s not within the scope of the accessibility regulations

 The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services.

 Any new PDFs or Word documents we publish will meet accessibility standards.

 What we’re doing to improve accessibility

-We are addressing issues like duplicate element IDs, logical element order, contrast, font-size, alternative image text and form labels by October 2020.
+We are addressing issues like contrast, alternative image text and form labels by December 2023.
 Following that regular reviews will take place of new and existing content.